ParalexLabs/Vectrs-beta/README.md

 ## Contribution
 Contributions are welcome!
 Please open an issue or submit a pull request on [GitHub](https://github.com/ParalexLabs/Vectrs-beta).
 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the [LICENSE](https://github.com/ParalexLabs/Vectrs-beta/blob/master/LICENSE) file for more details.
 ## Support
 For support or inquiries, please contact sakib@paralex.tech